St. Clement's Episcopal Church - New York City

 American Musical Directory.
 New York: Thomas Hutchinson, 1861.

-The American Organist, New York, April 1942; Specifications of Wicks Organ, Op.
-2076 (1941); courtesy Jeff Scofield.
+The American Organist (April 1942).
+Specification of Wicks Organ, Op.
+2076 (1941).
+Courtesy Jeff Scofield.

 Boston Organ Club Newsletter? (date unknown).
-Specifications of Henry Erben Organ (1831) - actually the Hall & Erben Organ (1825) as installed in the Free-Will Baptist Church.
+Specifications of Henry Erben organ (1831) – actually the Hall & Erben Organ (1825) as installed in the Free-Will Baptist Church.
 Courtesy Larry Trupiano.

 Dunlap, David W. From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.

 Ochse, Orpha.
-"A Glimpse of the 1860s," The American Organist, November 1969.
+"A Glimpse of the 1860s," The American Organist (Nov.
+1969).

 Ogasapian, John.
 Organ Building in New York City: 1700-1900.
 Braintree: The Organ Literature Foundation, 1977.